IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - All the undead are victims of the slasher, bound into service
 ### Layout
 - Resting -> chance of random encounter
-- secret entrance from Yu? some cool way to get in
 #### Level 1 - ISEC Basement
 Entrance
 - Edge of campus, not frequented by ppl.
 Once an imposing building of dark onyx stone, built in a modernistic style (geometric abstract shapes).
 Now a collapsed wreck, a lot of the valuable facade decoration picked off by scavengers, the remaining ruin jutting into the air like broken teeth